 Dividend Champion Dividend Yield

-While I am not ‘chasing yields’ I am attempting to create a dividend portfolio, so the next elimination step was to remove any stocks with a dividend yield of less than 2% or more than 5%.
+While I am not ‘chasing yields’ I am attempting to create a dividend portfolio, so the next elimination step was to remove any stocks with a dividend yield of less than 2.5%.
 As stated, this is a moving target depending on how many stocks I have left to choose from.

 Dividend Aristocrat Price to Book